Suarez homers early, Reds hold on for 8-6 win over Cubs

+CINCINNATI (AP) — With July 4 still a few days off, Eugenio Suarez got an early jump on the fireworks.

-CINCINNATI (AP) — Eugenio Suarez ended his slump with Cincinnati’s longest homer of the season, Anthony DeSclafani pitched six scoreless innings and the Reds held off the Chicago Cubs 8-6 Sunday.
+Suarez ended his slump with Cincinnati’s longest homer of the season, Anthony DeSclafani pitched six scoreless innings and the Reds held off the Chicago Cubs 8-6 Sunday.

 Phillip Ervin and Nick Senzel drove in two runs each, and Raisel Iglesias escaped with a six-out save despite allowing Jason Heyward’s three-run homer in the ninth.
 Kyle Schwarber also had a late connection for the Cubs.